Skip to main content

 If you have older children, they are probably excited about the new baby coming home.

-It's important to let your older children be a part of your new baby’s care.
-You can do this by letting them help you look after the baby.
+Let them be a part of your new baby’s care and help you look after the baby.

-Activities like storytime are an opportunity for all of your children to spend time together.
+Activities like story time are an opportunity for you all to spend time together.

 After a few days at home, you may be ready to take your baby on a small trip outside.
-This could be a small walk or a trip to the local shop.
+You could go for a short walk, or visit your local shop.

 Always bring spare clothes in case your baby gets cold.

-Wait 30 minutes after feeding your baby before putting them in the car.
+Wait 30 minutes after feeding your baby before going outside.
 This will reduce the risk of them vomiting.

 Slaintecare logo